Naosousenior/CalculatorInPython/README.md

 # CalculatorInPython
- A calculator maid in python
+ A calculator made in python.

 Hello, I'm here to explain this calculator!!